Caulfield School of Dance

 Only students who meet specific criteria can attempt pointe work.
-“Pointe work” is always optional; however it is a required element of all Vocational Level Examinations for all female candidates.
+“Pointe work” is always optional; however it is a required element of all Vocational Level Examinations for “F” syllabi candidates.

-Pointe classes can be taken by male or female students in soft shoes for the conditioning benefits.
+Note: With the permission of the signing instructor, students can commit to examinations in either the “F” or “M” R.A.D.
+Vocational syllabi.
+While Pointe work is a component of only the “F” vs. “M” R.A.D.
+Syllabi, Pointe classes can be taken by female or male students in soft or pointe shoes for the conditioning benefits or to prepare for an examination/other pointe work goal.
 Sufficiently advanced students can take certain ballet technique classes en pointe with teacher permission.

-Students in full R.A.D. ballet programs can enroll in closed Ballet Performance courses which prepare at least one piece of repertoire each year for competition(s) and the School’s annual yearend stage production.
+Students in full R.A.D. ballet programs can enrol in Ballet Performance courses which prepare at least one piece of repertoire each year for competition(s) and the School’s annual yearend stage production.

 Basic Ballet courses, which include both technique instruction and the preparing a performing piece, are also open to R.A.D. ballet program students.

 Performance pieces can be created drawing on the Classical Ballet (with or without pointe work), Character, or Free Movement elements of the R.A.D. syllabi.

 The R.A.D. program, when taken level by level without interruption provides a complete education in classical dance.